25 Garden Tools For The Elderly And Disabled

 With it, your aches and pains will not slow you down.

-23. Hi-Spec 8 pc Garden Tool set & Gardening Tool Storage Bag with Pruning Shears and more
+23. UKOKE 12 pc Garden Tool Set & Gardening Tool Storage Bag with Pruning Shears and more

-You get a hand rake, narrow trowel, pruning shears, hang trowel, gardening gloves, adjustable hand sprayer, 30m gardening wire and a heavy-duty garden tote.
+You get a hand rake, trowel, pruning shears, weeder, transplanter, Garden Genie gloves, garden kneeling pad, adjustable 25 oz spray bottle (hand sprayer), cultivator, stainless snip, waterproof garden apron and a heavy-duty garden tote.

-The rakes works superbly to loosen soil, weed, level, and also in removing dead grass
+The tools work superbly to loosen soil, weed, level, and also in removing dead grass.

-With a total of 8 essential ergonomic gardening tools for the elderly and the handicapped, this is a detailed solution for all your gardening needs
+With a total of 12 essential ergonomic gardening tools for the elderly and the handicapped, this is a detailed solution for all your gardening needs.

 This kit may be worth every penny.